aidino/aicode-reviewer/README.md

 * **Deep Semantic Analysis:** Utilizes LLMs for a nuanced understanding of code logic, intent, and potential bugs beyond simple static checks.
 * **Hybrid Analysis Model:** Combines the structural precision of AST-based analysis with the contextual understanding of LLMs and Retrieval Augmented Generation (RAG).
-* **Multi-Agent Architecture:** Employs a system of specialized AI agents (orchestrated by LangGraph) to handle distinct tasks in the review process, such as code fetching, parsing, static analysis, LLM interaction, and report generation.
+* **Multi-Agent Architecture:** Employs a system of specialized AI agents (orchestrated by LangGraph) to handle distinct tasks in the review process, such as code fetching, parsing, static analysis, impact analysis, LLM interaction, and report generation.
 * **Interactive Web Application:** Modern React-based frontend with interactive diagram visualization, zoom/pan capabilities, and specialized language viewers.
 * **Actionable Error Resolution:** Focuses on generating clear, context-aware, and practical suggestions to help developers easily fix identified issues.
 * **Advanced Diagram Generation:** Generates interactive class diagrams and sequence diagrams (using PlantUML/Mermaid.js) with timeline navigation and export capabilities.